superuser789/MediaPipe-on-RaspberryPi/README.md

 # MediaPipe on RaspberryPi

-Mediapipe needs OpenCV and ffmpeg libraries.
+Mediapipe needs OpenCV and FFmpeg libraries.
 You can install both of them from official raspberry pi repository.
 But these are built without optimisations and hardware accerelation.
 These can be built with the supported optimisations as explained [here](https://github.com/superuser789/MediaPipe-on-RaspberryPi/blob/main/BuildingFFMPEG%26OpenCV.md).